A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 The news of England carried across the Irish sea, where you

-could earn three times that of Ireland‘Why do we always remember the hard times she thought, I’m
+could earn three times what Ireland.
+"Why do we always remember the hard times she thought, I’m

-going back from where she came and looked down into her empty cup reading tea leaves like her
+going back to where I came and looked down into her empty cup, reading tea leaves like her

 Pat sat softly sobbing